METALLURGY & PROCESSING

 METALLURGICAL TEST WORK

-Several metallurgical testing campaigns have been carried out on the Fenix Gold Project ore since 2010 in order to evaluate its metallurgical behavior in a conventional heap leach process.
-In addition, in 2017, some mineralogical studies, in the form of gold deportment, were conducted to explain the metallurgical results.
+Several metallurgical testing campaigns have been conducted out on Fenix Gold ore since 2010 in order to evaluate its metallurgical behavior in a conventional heap leach process.
+In addition, in 2017, some mineralogical studies in the form of gold deportment were conducted to explain the metallurgical results.
 This test work was undertaken by Kappes, Cassiday and Associates (KCA) and AMTEL Laboratories.

 Cyanide leach tests were carried out through bottle roll and column percolation tests under different conditions of residence time and crush/grind size.
-Data used for the 2019 PFS, based on column tests, was performed on eleven composite samples.
-The tests were conducted at different crush sizes, from P80 of 100 mm to P80 of 9.5 mm, and at different residence times from 57 to 113 days and at different sample sizes from approximately 40 kg to 580 kg.
-All other conditions such as cyanide concentration and pH values were maintained equal for all of the tests.
-Conclusions from the tests are that gold extractions of 80% can be achieved, for material with a grade of 0.40 g/t Au and at P80 19 mm crush size.
+Data used for the 2019 PFS, was obtained from column tests performed on eleven composite samples.
+The tests were conducted at different crush sizes, from P80 of 100 mm to P80 of 9.5 mm, at other residence times from 57 to 113 days, and at different sample sizes from approximately 40 kg to 580 kg.
+All other conditions, such as cyanide concentration and pH values, were maintained equal for all of the tests.
+Conclusions from the tests are that gold extractions of 80% can be achieved for material with a grade of 0.40 g/t Au and at P80 19 mm crush size.
 Test-work conducted in 2017 suggested that primary crushing (only) to 100 mm will produce 75% metallurgical recovery of the ore.
-Optimization studies of crush size/recovery vs capex are ongoing.
 Limited testing of material sized to 6” (150 mm) suggested that recoveries over 70% were possible.

-In late 2020, Fenix Gold initiated activity with HLC (Heap Leach Consulting) and Farmesa Chile to obtain blasted material from each of the 3 pits, Fenix North, Fenix Central and Fenix South.
-Three blast projects of 500 m3 were drilled and shot to provide the material for a pilot ROM leach pad.
+In late 2020, Fenix Gold initiated activity with HLC (Heap Leach Consulting) and FAMESA Chile to obtain blasted material from each of the three pits, Fenix North, Fenix Central and Fenix South.
+Three blast projects of ~500 m3 were drilled and shot to provide the material for a pilot run of mine (ROM) leach pad.

-The material was excavated and blended at a ratio consistent with the 2019 PFS LOM contribution of the three pits.
+The material was excavated and blended at a ratio consistent with the 2019 PFS life of mine contribution from the three pits.
 (18%/48%/34%).
-The amount of material placed of the pad for the ROM leach trial was 426 tons.
-The pilot trial was conducted at the Lince Plant site (25 km from the operation) at an altitude of 3,200 masl, using industrial water from the Nueva Atacama plant in Copiapo.
+The amount of material placed on the pad for the ROM leach trial was 426 tons.
+The pilot trial was conducted at the Lince Plant site (25 km from the operation) at an altitude of 3,200 masl, using industrial water from the Nueva Atacama plant in Copiapó.

 The ROM trial heap demonstrated lime consumption was 2.95kg/t and cyanide consumption was 0.175 kg/t, both reductions over the PFS numbers.

-Based on the results of the ROM trial heap, Rio2 have decided to remove the crushing circuit from the startup of the Project, reducing capital and simplifying the operation.
+Based on the results of the ROM trial heap results, Rio2 has decided to remove the crushing circuit from the startup of the Project, reducing capital and simplifying the operation.
 Achieving 75% recovery from ROM, whilst removing crushing costs is an improved economic case from the 2019 PFS study.
 Ongoing test work and results from mining operations will determine if there is a case for introducing crushing in the future.

 GOLD EXTRACTION IN PILOT LEACH PAD